30+ Important Things That Tests Can’t Measure

 Ugh.
 It makes me want to stomp my foot and tell the child, “It just doesn't matter.
 You are NOT your test score!”

 Help your child recognize the importance of the virtues that tests can’t measure.
-These colorful and inspirational posters are a visual reminder to emphasize character traits like creativity, generosity, and honesty.
-All four posters contain the same information, so just choose the design that you like the best and click to download.
+Hang our colorful and inspirational poster on your refrigerator or schoolroom wall as a visual reminder that character traits like creativity, generosity, and honesty are much more important than test scores!

-After downloading the posters, please share this post with as many people as you can!
+After downloading our beautiful poster, please share this post with as many people as you can!
 This is an important topic that extends far beyond reading and spelling.